SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 or, more generally, the drifts in the Chang-Wilson-Wolff class: for some $\alpha>0$,

-This, for example, provides us with fliexible means to construct interaction kernels in particle systems.
-Crucially, we reach the blow-up threshold for $c$, i.e.\,multiplying $c$ by $1+\varepsilon$ takes us out of the weak existence regime.
+(actually, the definition is more general, see \eqref{cww}).
+This, for example, provides us with flexible means to construct interaction kernels in particle systems.
+Crucially, we almost reach the blow-up threshold for $c$, i.e.\,multiplying $c$ by $1+\varepsilon$ takes us out of the weak existence regime.
 On the other hand, the same condition \eqref{c_cond}-\eqref{delta_cond} $\Leftrightarrow$ \eqref{fbd_cond_gen} includes drifts arising in some of the physical models mentioned above, notably of the form

-The class $\mathbf{BMO}^{-1}$ thus consists of \textit{divergence-free} vector fields.
+where $\nabla$ is the row-divergence operator (see notations in Section \ref{notations_sect}).
+The class $\mathbf{BMO}^{-1}$ consists of divergence-free vector fields.
 It was identified by Koch-Tataru \cite{KT} as a large class of initial conditions for which one can prove the existence and uniqueness of mild solution to 3D Navier-Stokes equations, and which provides natural scale and translation invariant version of $L^2$ boundedness of this solution.
-This class contains divergence-free drifts with entries in Besov space of distributions $B^{-1+d/p}_{p,\infty}$, $p>d$, or Morrey class $M_1$ of Borel measurable drifts, i.e.\,$\langle |c|\mathbf{1}_{B_r(x)}\rangle \leq C r^{d-1}$ with constant $C$ independent of $r$ or $x \in \mathbb R^d$.
-Thus, although we refer in this paper to $c \in \mathbf{BMO}^{-1}$ as distributional drifts, the class $\mathbf{BMO}^{-1}$ also contains quite singular Borel measurable vector fields such as
+This class contains divergence-free drifts with entries in Besov space of distributions: for some $p>d$, or Borel measurable divergence-free drifts with entries in the largest scaling-invariant Morrey class $M_1$: for constant $C$ independent of $r$ or $x \in \mathbb R^d$.
+One particular example is